johannfaouzi/pyts/doc/api.rst

 API Documentation
 =================

-Here you can find the API documentation for the different modules.
+Here you can find the API documentation for the different modules:

 * :doc:`approximation`
 * :doc:`bow`